Use Mini-Lessons to Launch STEM Projects

 This launcher, called “Stop, Drop, Don’t Pop!” is designed to be used over two days – one day in math class and the following day in science class.
 The thinking was that this division of labor could help math and science teachers practice working together on STEM challenges.

-However, like most of my suggestions, this is not a my-way-or-the-byway approach.
+However, like most of my suggestions, this is not a my-way-or-the-byway thing.
 Notice when you look it over, one teacher can lead the whole launcher.
 As always, please make creative adaptations.
-(If you lead STEM workshops, note that this launcher can be easily adapted for use with workshop participants to introduce them to an engineering process.)
+(If you lead STEM PD workshops, note that this launcher can be easily adapted for use with workshop participants to introduce them to an engineering process.)

 aj-daredevil